 The College of Engineering offers programs which lead to the Bachelor of Engineering degree in: Civil Engineering, Architectural Engineering, Mechanical Engineering, Industrial Engineering, Petroleum & Natural Gas Engineering, Chemical & Process Engineering, Electrical & Computer Engineering (Communications & Signal Processing), Electrical & Computer Engineering (Power & Systems Energy), Electrical & Computer Engineering (Computer Systems & Networks), Electrical & Computer Engineering (Electronic Instrumentation and Control) and Mechatronics Engineering.
-The College offers also Masters Degree Programs in Civil Engineering (Water Resources), Civil Engineering, Mechanical Engineering, Industrial Engineering, Electrical and Computer Engineering and Petroleum and Natural Gas Engineering
+The College offers also Masters Degree Programs in Civil Engineering (Water Resources), Civil Engineering, Mechanical Engineering, Industrial Engineering, Electrical and Computer Engineering and Petroleum and Natural Gas Engineering.
+The college also offers Agriculture Engineering as a joint program with College of Agriculture and Marine Science.

 The College has steadily increased its new student admission.
-The number of students admitted in the first batch in 1986 was 86 students, while about 481 students were admitted in 2018 with 20% females.
-The student population in the College is now near 3277 students in undergraduate programs and around 300 in Postgraduate programs.
+The number of students admitted in the first batch in 1986 was 86 students, while about 467 students were admitted in 2020 with 20% females.
+The student population in the College is now near 3619 students in undergraduate programs and around 350 in Postgraduate programs.